-Scholars and Researchers: On August 9, 2017, authorities in northwest China's Xinjiang region sentenced HEBIBULLA TOHTI, a prominent Uyghur theological scholar sponsored by the country's state-sanctioned Islamic Association, to 10 years in prison on charges of "illegal religious activity," following his return from Egypt, according to local sources.
-Tohti is among the more than 1000 Uyghur students that the Chinese government ordered to return to Eastern Turkistan from Egypt.
-According to Radio Free Europe, the authorities have also targeted family members of Uyghur students studying abroad.
+Scholars and Researchers: On August 9, 2017, authorities in northwest China's Xinjiang region sentenced HEBIBULLA TOHTI, a prominent Uyghur theological scholar sponsored by the country's state-sanctioned Islamic Association, to 10 years in prison on charges of "illegal religious activity" following his return from Egypt, according to local sources.
+Tohti is not alone.
+While he is the best known of the persecuted Uyghur academics, there are more than 1000 Uyghur students whom the Chinese government ordered to return to Eastern Turkistan from Egypt.
+According to Radio Free Europe, Chinese authorities have also targeted family members of Uyghur students studying abroad.
 News coverage has documented the Egyptian government's compliance with China's order, rounding up Uyghur students to deport them.
 The stories of students who were previously returned and detained by Chinese authorities indicate that these students will most likely face lengthy prison sentences in China.

-It has been over four years since Uyghur scholar ILHAM TOHTI, a professor of economics, was arrested on charges of promoting separatism.
-He is now serving a life term behind bars in China.
+It has been over four years since Uyghur scholar ILHAM TOHTI, a professor of economics, was arrested on charges of promoting separatism and is now serving a life term behind bars in China.
 As an outspoken economist, Tohti, who regularly highlighted the religious and cultural persecution of the Muslim Uyghur ethnic minority in China's Xinjiang region, was sentenced to life in prison in September 2014 by the Xinjiang People's High Court for "separatism" following a two-day show trial.
-In a January 17, 2018, statement, Reporters Without Borders (RSF) described Tohti's situation as "typical of the massive human rights violations taking place under [Chinese] President Xi Jinping."
+In a January 17, 2018 statement, Reporters Without Borders (RSF) described Tohti's situation as "typical of the massive human rights violations taking place under [Chinese] President Xi Jinping."

 Endangered Scholars Worldwide deplores the Chinese government's pervasive and ongoing crackdown on the Uyghur people.
 ESW is particularly concerned about the reports that Tohti's wife and children would not be allowed to visit him in 2018.

 Also remaining in prison is GUO QUAN, a literature professor at Nanjing Normal University, sentenced to 10 years in prison in October 2009 on charges of "inciting subversion of state power."
 Students who remain in prison on charges of "separatism" and their connection to Professor Ilham Tohti are PERHAT HALMURAT, SHOHRET NIJAT, LUO YUWEI, MUTELLIP IMIN, ABDUQEYUM ABLIMIT, ATIKEN ROZI and AKBAR IMIN.

-His Excellency Xi Jinping President of the People's Republic of China Zhong Naihai Beijing 100032 People's Republic of China Zhou Qiang Chief Justice, Supreme People's Court No. 27 Dong Jiao Min Xiang Beijing 100745 People's Republic of China Fax: +86 10 6529 2345 (c/o Ministry of Communication) Website: www.court.gov.cn
+Please send appeals to:His Excellency Xi JinpingZhou QiangPresident of the People's Republic ofChief Justice, Supreme People's CourtChinaNo.
+27 Dong Jiao Min XiangZhong NaihaiBeijing 100745Beijing 100032People's Republic of ChinaPeople's Republic of ChinaFax: +86 10 6529 2345 (c/o Ministry of Communication)Website: www.court.gov.cn